-While there are certainly cases where you need the original packets from a troublesome cloud service or business application, I wouldn’t consider it mandatory to have all the packets available all the time; let alone all packets for all users and all applications; especially when it comes to TCP connections!
+While there are certainly cases where you need the packets, I wouldn’t consider it mandatory to have the packets available all the time; let alone all packets for all users and all applications; especially when it comes to their respective TCP-sessions!

 Total cost of ownership